 Ice Cream Theme – Most kids love ice cream as a yummy treat, so using it as a preschool theme is a fantastically sweet idea!
 Have you tried this 3-ingredient ice cream scented bubble recipe?
 We especially love this ice cream writing tray!
 Eat up some more delicious ideas in these ice cream activities or this ice cream themed lesson plan.

 Jungle Animals Theme – The jungle is a fun place to visit or imagine visiting.
 Between the trees and animals, there is plenty of ways to have learning fun!
 Did you know you can even make jungle slime?

 Kindness Theme – Kindness is such an important value to teach children.
-The earlier they learn, hopefully the easier it will be for them to spread kindness throughout their life.
+The earlier they learn, the easier it will be for them to spread kindness throughout their life.
+One of our favorite ways to teach and model kindness are with kindness books.
 Some songs, like Hello, Friend by Dr. Jean and other hello songs are great ways to promote kindness toward other students.
 We also love to teach kindness with the Kindness Elves.

 Kangaroos Theme – Kangaroos are a fun animal to study because they carry their babies in a pouch and hop farther than many animals.
 Just think of the fun kids will have with mamas and their joeys!
 We love the book, Marsupial Sue, to go along with it!

 Ladybugs Theme – Ladybugs are loved by so many.
 They are sweet little bugs that are not only perfect for Valentine’s Day but a fun part of a bug unit.
 Here is one of our favorite ladybug math activities.